IDMNYU/DM997X-Thesis-FA15/dm997xmsthesis_end_of_semester_deliverables.md

 ## DELIVERABLES FOR IDM ARCHIVES

-*Direct message the dropbox URL to deangela on slack.*
+*Direct message the dropbox link or google drive folder to deangela on slack.*

-You really need to create a dropbox account if you have not already done so.
-Let me know if you do not have a dropbox account.
-Both you and I can get additional space if I invite you.
+If you want to create a dropbox account and have not already done so, let me know.
+Both you and I can get additional free space if I invite you.

 Each student will provide their own **dropbox link**.
 A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

-Create a dropbox link that contains the following:
+Create a dropbox link (NOT folder, see above) or google drive folder that contains the following:
 * PDFs
  * Final Thesis Paper
  * Final Thesis Defense Presentation